Data-Driven Offline Optimization For Architecting Hardware Accelerators: Introduction

 Our results show that \methodname\ architects hardware accelerators that improve over the best design in the training dataset, on average, by 2.46$\times$ (up to 6.7$\times$) when specializing for a single application.
 In this case, \methodname\ also improves over the best conventional simulator-driven optimization methods by 1.54$\times$ (up to 6.6$\times$).
 These performance improvements are obtained while reducing the total simulation time to merely 7\% and 1\% of that of the simulator-driven methods for single-task and multi-task optimization, respectively.
 More importantly, a contextual version of \methodname\ can design accelerators that are \emph{jointly optimal} for a set of \textit{nine} applications without requiring any additional domain information.
 In this challenging setting, \methodname\ improves over simulator-driven methods, which tend to scale poorly as more applications are added, by 1.38$\times$.
 Finally, we show that the surrogates trained with \methodname\ on a set of training applications can be readily used to obtain accelerators for \textit{unseen} target applications, without any retraining on the new application.
 Even in this \emph{zero-shot} optimization scenario, \methodname\ outperforms simulator-based methods that require re-training and active simulation queries by up to 1.67$\times$.
-In summary, \methodname\ allows us to effectively address the shortcomings of simulation-driven approaches, significantly reduces the simulation time, enables data reuse and enjoys generalization properties, and does not require domain-specific engineering or search space pruning.
-To facilitate further research in architecting hardware accelerators, we will also release the dataset in our experiments, consisting of many accelerator design points.
+In summary, \methodname\ allows us to effectively address the shortcomings of simulation-driven approaches, (1) significantly reduces the simulation time, (2) enables data reuse and enjoys generalization properties, and (3) does not require domain-specific engineering or search space pruning.